klaytn/klaytn-docs/docs/dapp/json-rpc/public-en.md

 ### Mainnet (Cypress) Public JSON-RPC Endpoints

 Please keep in mind that these endpoints are provided to the community for testing and development purposes.
-Since we cannot guarantee uptime and stability of the endpoints, do not use for commercial purposes.
+Since we cannot guarantee uptime and stability of the endpoints, do not use them for commercial purposes.

 **HTTPS**